zhakhverdyan/protein-dynamics-pipeline/README.md

 Keeping the cells in our bodies ticking along is the task of tiny molecular machines, mostly composed of proteins.
 Take the nuclear pore complex, for example.
-This nanomachine sits in the nucleus of every cell.
+This nanomachine sits in the nuclear membrane of every cell.
 Well, every cell that has a nucleus, that is.
 DNA, the genetic blueprint of our very own being, is stored in the nucleus.
 It sounds like an important place to protect, isn\'t it?
 That is exactly what the